 Don't rush to buy the first and cheapest offer you see on the internet.
 Even at the starter end of the marketplace violins vary considerably and it's quite easy to acquire an instrument that simply wont do the job.

 Don't worry, I can give you help and advice so that you choose the best violin you can afford.
 For a bit more information on what you will need follow this link.

 Andrew's Background & Experience

 Andrew has been described as having all the characteristics of a polymath; someone whose expertise spans a significant number of different subject areas.
 His two principal passions are classical music and new developments in the field of sound & music.
-However his other fields of knowledge include the philosophy of yoga, neuro-linguistic programming, web-based marketing, business management, training, personal & team development, rather poor french and developing applications for improvisation theory.
+However his other fields of knowledge include the philosophy of yoga, neuro-linguistic programming, web-based marketing, business management, training, personal & team development, astronomy and UAVs, rather poor french and developing applications for improvisation theory.

 Based now in Gloucestershire (UK) his time is spent across a number of roles: